LordOfChangeGames/SugarValidatorEnhanced/README.md

 ### Running this tool as a node-script

 * Create a new folder within your project (ie: validator)

-### Credits

-A huge thank you to Goctionni for the original project.
-It has been a huge help for me and many other developers.
-I am returning the favor by updating your wonderful work.
 * Download the files as a zip
 * Extract the files into the newly created folder
 * Run the following command: